symbol/symbol-docs/source/concepts/account-restriction.rst

 AccountAddressRestrictionTransaction
 ====================================

-Configure restrictions to prevent receiving transactions from undesired addresses.
+Configure restrictions to prevent receiving or sending transactions from/to undesired addresses.

 **Version**: 0x01